batikanor/slai/mx-ink-webxr/readme.md

 1. Open the application in Quest browser.
 2. Click the "Enter XR" button to start.
-3. Use your stylus to paint in 3D space.
+3. Use your stylus to paint in 3D space and control music settings.
 4. Enjoy!

 ## Contributing